 One of the most fascinating periods in European history is the Middle Ages.
 Spanning over the course of a thousand years from the fifth to the fifteenth century, it covers such major events as the Crusades, the Inquisition, the Golden Era of Islam, and the Black Death.

 It was a time of war and knights; of art and discovery.
 And more than anything, it was a time of new forms of thinking.
 The Medieval Period is an era that rose from the ashes of a fallen empire and laid the groundwork for the extraordinary paths that took us to the Renaissance and the Age of Discovery.

-This course examines all of the above-mentioned events and more, and does so within the context of the rise and fall of the Catholic Church’s power within that period.
+This Medieval History Course examines all of the above-mentioned events and more, and does so within the context of the rise and fall of the Catholic Church’s power within that period.

 The Introduction to the Medieval Period Diploma Course begins with an introduction to the three different periods within the Medieval Era.
 In doing so, it examines why the ‘Middle Ages’ are so called and what really went on during this intriguing period.